-- Improve access to social and community services and resources for Basin residents living in poverty, facing significant barriers and/or experiencing vulnerabilities.
+- Improve access to community and social services and resources for Basin residents living in poverty, facing significant barriers and/or experiencing vulnerabilities.

-- Implement activities that reduce social isolation and foster inclusion for various populations such as seniors, youth and people with disabilities.
+- Implement activities that reduce social isolation and foster inclusion for various populations such as seniors, youth, LGBTQ2 and people with disabilities.

-- Implement activities that support physical and mental well-being of children up to 12 years of age, with a focus on children with vulnerabilities or at risk of developing vulnerabilities.
+- Implement programs and activities that address existing or emerging mental health and developmental needs of children up to 12 years of age who have or are at risk of developing vulnerabilities.